hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ## Using Auto-Auth Token

-The requests that reach the agent, if they don't already bear a token as part of the request, the auto-auth token can be put to use.
-This feature is enabled by setting the `use_auto_auth_token`(see below) configuration field.
-Even if this configuration is set to `true`, if the requests that reach the agent already have a token attached on them, the attached token will be put to use instead of the auto-auth token.
+Clients do not need to provide a Vault token along with the proxied request if the [auto-auth](/docs/autoauth/index.html) feature is enabled.
+This feature is enabled by setting the `use_auto_auth_token` (see below) configuration field.
+However, even when enabled, if requests that reach the agent already have a token attached on them, the attached token will be put to use instead of the auto-auth token.

 ## Cache Evictions